akshayonly/akshayonly.github.io/_posts/2021-04-13-protein-folding-ai.md

   image:
     src: https://cdn.rcsb.org/pdb101/goodsell/png-800/escherichia-coli-bacterium.png
 ---
 What is Protein folding?
 Why does it matter?
-What AI had done and what it can bring next?\
+What AI had done and what it can bring next?<br/>

 <center>
 <div class="card card--flat">